1.1 DUTY OF JURY

 Second, because you must decide this case based only on the evidence received in the case and on my instructions as to the law that applies, you must not be exposed to any other information about the case or to the issues it involves during the course of your jury duty.
 Thus, until the end of the case or unless I tell you otherwise:

 Do not communicate with anyone in any way and do not let anyone else communicate with you in any way about the merits of the case or anything to do with it.
-This includes discussing the case in person, in writing, by phone or electronic means, via email, text messaging, or any Internet chat room, blog, website or other feature.
-This applies to communicating with your fellow jurors until I give you the case for deliberation, and it applies to communicating with everyone else including your family members, your employer, the media or press, and the people involved in the trial, although you may notify your family and your employer that you have been seated as a juror in the case.
+This includes discussing the case in person, in writing, by phone or electronic means, via email, via text messaging, or any Internet chat room, blog, website or application, including but not limited to Facebook, YouTube, Twitter, Instagram, LinkedIn, Snapchat, or any other forms of social media.
+This applies to communicating with your fellow jurors until I give you the case for deliberation, and it applies to communicating with everyone else including your family members, your employer, the media or press, and the people involved in the trial, although you may notify your family and your employer that you have been seated as a juror in the case, and how long you expect the trial to last.
 But, if you are asked or approached in any way about your jury service or anything about this case, you must respond that you have been ordered not to discuss the matter and to report the contact to the court.

 This instruction has been updated specifically to instruct jurors against accessing electronic sources of information and communicating electronically about the case, as well as to inform jurors of the potential consequences if a juror violates this instruction.
 An abbreviated instruction should be repeated before the first recess, and as needed before other recesses.
 See Instruction 2.1 (Cautionary Instruction—First Recess).
 The practice in federal court of instructing jurors not to discuss the case until deliberations is widespread.
 See, e.g., United States v.
 Pino-Noriega, 189 F.3d 1089, 1096 (9th Cir.
 1999).